 Investment Funds

-The steady growth in both Assets under Management and in the number of fund structures licenced and active in Cyprus have underlined the strength and appeal of the novice domicile.
-Assets under Management (AuM) have increased drastically from €2.7 billion in 2016 to €10.6 billion in the second quarter of 2022, proving that it is not the sector’s size but its rapid growth that has captivated the global asset management and investor community.
+The steady growth in both assets and in the number of fund structures licensed and active in Cyprus have underlined the strength and appeal of the domicile.
+Assets under management (AuM) have increased substantially from €2.7 billion in 2016 to just over €9 billion in the first quarter of 2024, proving that the sector’s rapid growth has captivated the global asset management and investor community.

 The number of AIFs has seen consistent growth and will continue to dominate the Cypriot investment funds scene in the years to come.
 Following the modernisation of Cyprus’ fund framework there are now three types of AIFs that can be set up in Cyprus.
 In addition to the Alternative Investment Fund of Unlimited Number of Investors (AIFUNP), investments can be structured in the form of an Alternative Investment Fund of Limited Number of Investors (AIFLNP), which is promoted to family offices and high-net-worth individuals as an alternative to a group holding company.